 Protect Vulnerable Areas

-• Protect plants and flower beds with tarps or plastic sheeting.
+• Protect plants, flower beds, and landscaping with tarps or plastic sheeting when needed.

 Check Water Supply